What is Amazon S3 integration?

 If, for some reason, a result wasn't sent to Amazon S3, or your form wasn't integrated yet when the result was collected, you can resubmit it to Amazon S3 on your form's "Results" page, by editing and saving the result.
 If needed, the result's status can be manually changed to "complete" by clicking its status icon.

 Sending large files to Amazon S3 can take a long time.
-There's not an exact size limit, but sending more than 100 MB of files can sometimes cause the submission to "time out", which means the submission exceeds your browser's wait time and it gives up waiting for a response.
+There's not an exact size limit, but sending more than about 100 MB of files can sometimes cause the submission to "time out", which means the submission exceeds your browser's wait time and it gives up waiting for a response.
 To prevent this, you can limit the allowed size of uploaded files using the File Upload item's "Max file size" setting.